Kia Soul EV range, battery & charging

 The standard Type 2 charging cable provided with the car works with pretty much all the public chargers you'll find in town-centre car parks, big shopping centres or supermarkets.
 Kia has an official partnership with PodPoint, one of the biggest home charging-point providers.
 The company will fit a 7.4kW wallbox to your off-road parking area for under £300 (after the government subsidy).
 That'll charge the Soul EV up to 100% in around 10 hours – this is how the vast majority of users charge their electric cars.

 A three-pin cable is provided that allows you to plug the car into the standard sockets in your house.
-It’ll take some 30 hours or more to charge up using this method, though, and even Hyundai and Kia describe it as an emergency backup.
+It’ll take some 30 hours or more to charge up using this method, though, and even Kia describes it as an emergency backup.

 The Kia Soul EV's batteries and electric motor are warrantied for seven years and 100,000 miles, just like the rest of the car.
 There's no guarantee of performance, though.
 Unlike Renault, which will refurbish or replace the batteries in its electric cars if they drop below 75% of the as-new performance while under the warranty, Kia only promises to replace the batteries if they fail altogether.